gitbaloo/Research-Scout-Agent/README.md

 ## How it works

-1. The user submits their choice of the 2 predefined prompts.
+1. The user submits their choice of the 2 predefined prompts whereafter the user specifies the parameters such as topic, minimum citations.
 A detailed search which takes more parameters and a quick search that helps finding a paper fitting a specific user but without any other parameters such as publishing year and citations.
-2. The AutoGen AssistantAgent extracts constraints (e.g. topic, min. citations)
+2. The CLI collects constraints from the user (topic, year, min. citations) and formats them into a prompt string, which is passed to the AutoGen AssistantAgent.
+The agent is implemented as an AutoGen two-agent loop: an AssistantAgent (ResearchScout) decides when and how to call the tool, while a UserProxyAgent executes the tool call and checks whether the response satisfies the termination condition.
-3. The agent calls the `search_papers` tool with those constraints
+3. The agent calls the `search_papers` tool with the constraints.
-4. The tool queries the OpenAlex API and filters results deterministically
+4. The tool queries the OpenAlex API and filters results deterministically.
-5. The agent selects the most relevant paper and returns a structured answer
+5. The agent selects the most relevant paper and returns a structured answer.

 ## Evaluation results